Table of Contents

 In any government transaction, a valid ID is needed.

-There are many types of valid IDs and identification papers accepted by the for DFA Apostille processing.
+There are many types of valid IDs and identification papers accepted for DFA Apostille processing.

 Almost all of them are government-issued.